 The Polite Pig | Town Center

 A sister restaurant to popular local spot The Ravenous Pig, The Polite Pig is like one big, Florida-inspired cookout.
 Smoky barbecued meats and flavorful sides filled with fresh ingredients are the stars here.
-Though it’s a quick service restaurant, there is even a small bar pouring craft beers and small-batch cocktails.
+Though it’s a counter-service restaurant, there is even a small bar pouring craft beers and small-batch craft cocktails.
 Of all the Disney Springs quick service restaurants, this is the standout.
 The Polite Pig uses one quick service dining credit on the Disney Dining Plan.

 Best Disney Springs Snack Stands, Sweet Shops & Bakeries